tandregbg/deep-thought-trillian/README.md

-# Deep Thought Trillian v1.0.0
+# Deep Thought Trillian v1.1.0

-A cross-platform file monitoring and organization system that automatically copies files from specified directories to a centralized destination with intelligent tagging and naming.
+A cross-platform file monitoring and organization system that automatically copies files from specified directories to a centralized destination with intelligent tagging and naming, plus HTTP API upload support for server integration.

 ## Features

 - **Real-time monitoring** using `fswatch` (macOS) or `inotify` (Linux)
 - **Smart organization** with customizable tags and file naming
+- **HTTP API upload** with Basic Authentication to Deep Thought server
+- **Flexible upload modes** (copy only, upload only, or both)
 - **Dual installation modes** (LaunchAgent/systemd + Cron/Screen)
 - **Flexible configuration** supporting any file types and directories
 - **Duplicate protection** with timestamp-based versioning